Norwegian Sky & Oslo Opera House

 Oslo Opera House

-Before I talk about Oslo Opera House, I want to pay homage to one of the simpler things I loved about Oslo.
+Before I talk about Oslo Opera House, I want to pay homage to some of the simpler things I love about Oslo.

-Sometimes the things we love most about a place are not the big or even tangible attractions, it can be the small things like the fresh air, the cleanliness and relative peacefulness.
+Sometimes the things we love most about a place are not the big or even tangible attractions.
+It’s the small things like the fresh air, the cleanliness and peacefulness.

-Every time I have visited Oslo, I find myself feeling relaxed.
-For a capital city it feels much more relaxing than most capital cities – there is a real sense of space and proximity to nature that makes visiting Oslo enjoyable.
-I love simply looking up at the sky and the beautiful cloud formations and breathing in the crisp, clean air.
+Every time I visit Oslo, I find myself feeling more relaxed.
+For a capital city it feels much more relaxing than most.
+There is a real sense of space and proximity to nature that makes visiting Oslo enjoyable.
+I love simply looking up at the sky.
+Somehow it hits different in Oslo.
+I could watch the beautiful cloud formations for hours.
+And the air?
+It’s so crisp and clean.

 Oslo is however, one of the most expensive cities in the world, but there’s a lot of good stuff that comes for free in the name of Mother Nature.